AriFordsham/GHCWiki/status/may16.md

 - **Record system enhancements** \[[OverloadedRecordFields](overloaded-record-fields)\].
 A new extension `DuplicateRecordFields` will be available in GHC 8.0, allowing multiple uses of the same field name with a very limited form of type-directed name resolution.
 Support for polymorphism over record fields is being worked on; another provisional new extension `OverloadedLabels` represents a first step in this process.

 - A huge improvement to **pattern match checking** (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
-For more details, see [ http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf their paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf their paper).
+For more details, see their [ their paper](https://people.cs.kuleuven.be/~george.karachalias/papers/p424-karachalias.pdf) with Tom Schrijvers and Dimitrios Vytiniotis.
+Also, more information can be found in [PatternMatchCheck](pattern-match-check) and [PatternMatchCheckImplementation](pattern-match-check-implementation).

 - **Custom type errors** \[CustomTypeErrors\], allowing library authors to offer more descriptive error messages than those offered by GHC.